Jinwen-Zhong/Orbit-wars-xmu/machine_learning/ml_notes.md

 - trying reinforcement learning approaches
 - combining heuristic rules with ML methods

+Rather than replacing heuristic strategies completely, ML is expected to serve as a ranking layer on top of existing rules.

 For now, the project mainly focuses on building reliable and explainable strategies first.

+The current goal is therefore not to build a full ML agent, but to prepare a framework for future experiments.